FAQs about Brewster's Reopening

 Is carpooling or sharing rides to campus permitted?

 No. When carpooling, it is impossible to practice physical distancing in private cars.
-Given this reality, this method of transportation to and from campus is not permitted.
+Given this reality, this method of transportation to and from campus is generally not permitted.
+However, needs will be reviewed on a case-by-case basis and exceptions made if deemed necessary.
+Requests may be directed to Bret Barnett at email@example.com.

 Are day students permitted to travel to and from campus freely during the academic day?